co-dan/interactive-diagrams/common/usage.md

 sure to put it into the `Main` module/

-- Values of the following types can be rendered on the client side: all that can be rendered on server and `(a -> b)`, where values of type `a` can be inputted and values of type `b` can be rendered.
+- Values of the following types can be rendered on the client side: all that can be rendered on the server and `(a -> b)`, where values of type `a` can be inputted and values of type `b` can be rendered.
 The diagrams are rendered using HTML5 Canvas.

-- Values of the following types can be inputted: String, Char, Text, number types, Bool, Ordering, Either, Maybe, tuples, lists,
+- Values of the following types can be inputted: String, Char, Text, number types, Bool, Ordering, Either, Maybe, tuples, lists.

 ### Demo